weecology/DeepForest/docs/landing.md

 # What is DeepForest?

 DeepForest is a python package for training and predicting ecological objects in airborne imagery.
-DeepForest currently comes with a tree crown object detection model and a bird detection model.
+DeepForest comes with models for immediate use and finetuning.
 Both are single class modules that can be extended to species classification based on new data.
 Users can extend these models by annotating and training custom models.

 ![](../www/image.png)